Campus Crime Report - Clery Act

 Schools must make timely warnings to the community about crimes considered to be a threat to other students and employees.

 Notices are distributed to the campus community via the Blackboard Connect, emergency Notification system and via email and phone distribution lists.
-Notices can originate to the Cascades Campus either internally, from Central Oregon Community College or Oregon State University depending on the nature of the emergency.
+Notices can originate to the OSU-Cascades campus either internally, from Central Oregon Community College or Oregon State University depending on the nature of the emergency.

 Under the federal "Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act", formerly the Student Right to Know and Campus Security Act, the Oregon State University-Cascades campus must annually distribute statistics on the reported occurrences in cooperation wtih Central Oregon Community College of the following offenses: